Susil Premajayantha: Political career

 Premajayantha began his political career in 1991 being elected as the Deputy Chairman of Sri Jayewardenepura Kotte Urban Council.
 In 1993 he was elected to the Western Provincial Council and was elected Chief Minister in 1995.

 In 2000 he entered parliament for the first time from Gampaha District and became the Minister of Education.

 Even though the People's Alliance was defeated in the 2001 general elections, Premajayantha was elected back into the Parliament from Colombo District and held his seat in subsequent elections.

 With the formation of the United People's Freedom Alliance in 2004, Premajayantha was made its inaugural General Secretary of the party.
 When the United People's Freedom Alliance won the 2004 general elections he was given the post of Minister of Power and Energy When Mahinda Rajapaksa became president, he was again appointed Minister of Education and after the 2010 general elections as the Minister of Petroleum Industries and in a 2013 cabinet reshuffle he became the Minister of Environment and Renewable Energy.

 On 25 August 2015, few days after general elections he resigned as the General Secretary of the United People's Freedom Alliance.
 Few days prior to the elections he was removed from the position by the party Chairman, President Maithripala Sirisena.
-After the Sri Lanka Freedom Party and United National Party signed a Memorandum of Understanding to form a National unity government, Premajayantha became the Minister of Technology and Research He was reappointed as the Minister of Education on 20 May 2022 by President Gotabaya Rajapaksa and again by President Ranil Wickramasinghe on 23 July 2022.
+After the Sri Lanka Freedom Party and United National Party signed a Memorandum of Understanding to form a National unity government, Premajayantha became the Minister of Technology and Research.
+He was reappointed the Minister of Education on 20 May 2022 by President Gotabaya Rajapaksa and again by President Ranil Wickramasinghe on 23 July 2022.